meeranhussain/CommandHub/README.md

 3. [How to fetch mapped and unmapped reads from BAM file using samtools?](#question3)

-This GitHub repository provides a comprehensive collection of commands and scripts commonly used while analyzing sequencing data.

 ## How to calculate number of reads? <a name="question1"></a>

 In a Fastq file, each read is represented by four lines, with each read beginning with the "@" symbol.
 This command functions by counting the occurrences of "@" at the start of each read.